Codenator81/nickel-demo/README.md

 # nickel-demo
 Rust Beta 3 [![Build Status](https://travis-ci.org/Codenator81/nickel-demo.png?branch=master)](https://travis-ci.org/Codenator81/nickel-demo)
 ##Rust web lessons based on nickel.rs and Angular.js
-Just follow my commits <br>
-I try do every commits step by step where each compile<br>
+To follow in commits navigate to commit with prefix step in header
 <br>
 If you have questions or idea report issue please!<br>
 Lets build Rust on web together!